jubairskv/DevTinder/Readme.md

 - gitignore
 - create a remote repo on github
 - push all code to remote origin
 - play with routes and route extension ex /hello , / , /hello/2 , /test
 - Order of the routes matters a lot
 - Install postman app and make a workspace/collection -> test API call
 - write logic to handle GET , POST , PATCH , DELETE , API Calls and test then on postman
-- Explore routing and use of ? , + , () , * in the routes
+- Explore routing and use of ? , + , () , \* in the routes
-- use of regext in routes /a/ , /.*fly$/
+- use of regext in routes /a/ , /.\*fly$/
 - how to reading Query , params in the routes
 - reading the dynamic routes

+// Middlwares and error handlers:

+-Multiple Route handlers - play with your code
+- next()
+- next function and error along with res.send() app.use("/route" , rH1 , rH2 , [rH3 ,rH4] , rH5)

 // Database - Schema & Models